Student Placement Volunteer - non clinical

 What We're Looking For:

 If you are friendly, empathetic, a good listener and passionate about upholding the right to healthcare, this role could be a great fit for you!
-Student Placement volunteers are the main point of contact for patients who call our advice line, visit our East London Clinic and at our outreach centres.
+Student Placement volunteers are the main point of contact for patients who call our advice line, and at our outreach centres.

 You will need: